stevapple/swiftbox/README.md

 ### Alias your system version in `swiftbox`

-Since Ubuntu has non-LTS versions and they may be (partially) compatible with toolchains built for LTS versions, `swiftbox` allows long-term aliases (See #1) by specifying the version in `.system-alias` file in its working directory.
+Since Ubuntu has non-LTS versions and they may be (partially) compatible with toolchains built for LTS versions, `swiftbox` provides built-in system version alias support from version 0.12.3 (see [#1](https://github.com/stevapple/swiftbox/pull/1)).

+`swiftbox` allows long-term alias by specifying the version in `.system-alias` file in its working directory.
+The aliased version will be displayed in `swiftbox -v`` output.

 ```console
 $ echo "20.04" > ~/.swiftbox/.system-alias